mlr-org/mlr/README.md

 * Resampling methods like bootstrapping, cross-validation and subsampling
 * Extensive visualizations for e.g. ROC curves, predictions and partial predictions
-* Benchmarking of learners for muliple data sets
+* Benchmarking of learners for multiple data sets
 * Easy hyperparameter tuning using different optimization strategies, including potent configurators like iterated F-racing (irace) or sequential model-based optimization